Planning Act 2008: Localism Act 2011

 The coalition government introduced the Localism Act 2011, that made changes to the regime under the Planning Act 2008.
 The Localism Act replaced the Infrastructure Planning Commission with the Planning Inspectorate, and returned overall decision-making to the Secretary of State who responds based on the recommendation of the Planning Inspectorate.
 The Localism Act also allows the House of Commons to be able to veto National Policy Statements, and makes other changes to the Planning Act regime.
 Previously, the Infrastructure Planning Commission were responsible for planning approval related to Nationally Significant Infrastructure Projects, and were not directly accountable to the public.
 Section 128(1) of the Localism Act abolishes the aforementioned Infrastructure Planning Commission handing over the responsibility for decisions related to Nationally Significant Infrastructure Projects towards Government Ministers.
 Section 130(3) of the Act ensures that national policy statements which are used to guide planning approval for NSIP's can be voted for by the parliament.

 The Infrastructure Planning (Radioactive Waste Geological Disposal Facilities) Order 2015

 Amends sections 14 and appends section 30A to the Planning Act 2008.
 It sets out rules for disposal of radioactive waste, and surveying the potential sites.

+Recent Developments

+As of 2024, the Planning Inspectorate continues to oversee applications for Nationally Significant Infrastructure Projects (NSIPs), with expanded focus on climate resilience and biodiversity net gain requirements.
+These updates reflect the UK Government’s commitment to aligning infrastructure planning with its Net Zero Strategy and the Environment Act 2021.

+Between 2021 and 2024, several reforms were introduced to modernize the Development Consent Order (DCO) process.
+These included the digitization of application systems, efforts to consolidate the relationship between local plans and national policy statements, and new guidance to enhance community consultation and transparency.

+In 2022, the Department for Levelling Up, Housing and Communities launched a consultation on reforming Environmental Impact Assessments (EIAs) to better integrate sustainability and biodiversity considerations.
+The planning regime now encourages earlier engagement with local communities and environmental stakeholders during pre-application phases.

+These developments aim to streamline the planning process while maintaining environmental standards and public accountability.